tdilber/anouncy/README.md

 TODOs:

+- Create Vote project.
+- Update to Spring Boot 3.
+- Changed to Dockerfile system to native image.
+- Write Tests With test Containers.
 - Check Cache ttls.
+- Check comment TODOs.
+- Deploy modules to test env (write helms)
 - Job Create For update Region Change.
 - Write the Logs.
-- Write Tests With test Containers.
-- Create Vote project.
+- Install a swagger supported multi service.
 - Connect to Kafka For votes queue for announce life cycle.
-- Update to Spring Boot 3.
-- Changed to Dockerfile system to native image.
 - Update the traefik custom plugin. we have some missing parts.
 - Migrate to Local communication to gRPC.
-- Check comment TODOs.
 - Write Design Decision Document.
 - Update to Readme Image.
 - Write why do i doing this project.
 Motivation and purpose. (in Readme)